jqueuniet/netbox-go/apiv4_0/docs/Job.md

 ### NewJob

-`func NewJob(id int32, url string, display string, objectType string, name string, status BriefJobStatus, created time.Time, user BriefUser, error_ string, jobId string, ) *Job`
+`func NewJob(id int32, url string, objectType string, name string, status BriefJobStatus, user BriefUser, error_ string, jobId string, ) *Job`

 NewJob instantiates a new Job object
 This constructor will assign default values to properties that have it defined,